-These are red pine, rough sawn, and are treated with .16 MCA - Micronized Copper Azole.
+These landscape timbers, available at our Kalamazoo location, are red pine, rough sawn, and are treated with .16 MCA - Micronized Copper Azole.
 They have a lifetime limited warranty for ground contact.
-They are a high quality lumber; with a traditional rough finish which are great when used for retaining walls, driveway borders and other landscape construction applications.
+They’re a high quality lumber with a traditional rough finish, which are great when used for retaining walls, driveway borders and other landscape construction applications.

 6" x 8" x 8' Ground Contact - Red Pine - 24 per bundle actual measurements 5½” x 7 ½” x 8’